tls-inspector/tls-inspector/tlsui/Sources/Localization/README.md

 To translate the app, please:

 1. Review section 1 ("How Localization Works in TLS Inspector") and section 4 ("Licensing") below
-2. Download a copy the [English strings file](https://github.com/tls-inspector/tls-inspector/blob/app-store/tls-inspector/Localization/Strings/en.strings)
+2. Download a copy the [English strings file](https://github.com/tls-inspector/tls-inspector/blob/app-store/tlsui/Sources/Localization/Strings/en.strings)
 3. Translate all the string values

 If you are not comfortable making code changes or using git, you may stop here and email your translated file to hello@tlsinspector.com and we will take care of the rest.
 Otherwise, you can:

-4. Fork this repo and add your translated file to `tlsinspector/Localization/Strings`.
+4. Fork this repo and add your translated file to `tlsui/Sources/Localization/Strings`.
 Name the file with your language's two-letter code, similar to the other files in that directory.
-5. Modify the `languages` and `languageNameMap` variables in `tlsinspector/Localization/lang.py`
+5. Modify the `languages` and `languageNameMap` variables in `tlsui/Sources/Localization/lang.py`.
+ `languages` should contains the two-letter code of the language, and `languageNameMap` should map that two-letter code to the English name of the language.
 6. Run `lang.py` to update the localization source
-7. Submit a pull request with your changes
+7. Submit a pull request with your changes.
+Be sure to indicate how you want to be attributed, this could be your name, an alias or username, or if you don't want to be publically attributed.

 ## 1. How Localization Works in TLS Inspector